 We encourage you to have guidance during the learning process - family, tutors inside and outside the school, peers.
 However, the final product must be your own.
 It is important that you avoid plagiarism.
 Plagiarism occurs when you deliberately use (or closely imitate) someone else's language, ideas, or other original material without acknowledging its source.
 Rewording another person's work without acknowledging its source, is also plagiarism.
-The use of AI can be classed as plagiarism.
+The use of AI is also unacceptable and any work generated this way will be deemed unauthentic.

 Ensuring work can be authenticated as your own can be achieved by meeting checkpoints set by the teacher, careful note taking, using the correct referencing style for the subject, and by understanding how to summarise and paraphrase.
 Ask your teacher for assistance.

 You will be asked to sign a declaration that your work is authentic.